mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 }
 ```

-Well, what's going on here, again the BOTR comes in handy as it gives us a clear overview of the process, from ["Design of Allocator"](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-allocator):
+To understand what's going on here, the BOTR again comes in handy as it gives us a clear overview of the process, from ["Design of Allocator"](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-allocator):

 > When the GC gives out memory to the allocator, it does so in terms of allocation contexts.
 The size of an allocation context is defined by the allocation quantum.